 English beer and travel author Adrian Tierney-Jones, see his website here, shares my high regard for the English food writer Elizabeth David.
-We were discussing on Twitter whether she supported the cause of good beer.
-I pointed out she made a few approving references to beer, for example in connection with picnics, and never disparaged beer or brewing in her writing.
+We were discussing on Twitter recently whether she supported the cause of good beer.
+I pointed out she made a few approving references, for example in connection with picnics, and never disparaged beer or brewing in her writing.
 Adrian agreed but pointed out she was not an advocate of beer.

 This is a reasonable acknowledgement of the place of beer in English foodways given that place was never very large to begin with, a topic I’ve addressed before.

 She took a strictly gastronomic, non-judgmental approach here, which in the 1900s was innovative given England’s complicated culinary and sociological landscape.
 By this I mean English society was characterized by regional, social and class differences, and its food and drink reflected that.

 David was product of an upper-middle-class family in Sussex, surnamed Gwynne.
 Her father was a Member of Parliament.
 She came to maturity before World War II and prior to writing on food had a shelter-skelter career in London, including as an actor and model, until ending in Cairo during the war with the British government.
 A person of that background and a woman to boot was not likely to take an interest in beer.

 Beer at the time too was a male preserve.
 For a woman to walk into a pub alone in mid-century was often a perilous venture.
 David was a singleton most of her life.